-The Gibbs phenomenon is the overshoot that appears when you try to reconstruct a discontinuous signal from finitely many sinusoidal terms of its Fourier series.
-Near a jump, the partial sums overshoot the true signal by about 9% of the jump size, and this overshoot does not go to zero as you include more terms — the overshoot just gets narrower.
+The Gibbs phenomenon is the overshoot that appears when you reconstruct a discontinuous signal from finitely many sinusoidal terms of its Fourier series.
+Near a jump, the partial sums overshoot the true signal by about 9% of the jump size, and this overshoot does not go to zero as you add more terms.
+It just gets narrower.

 What happens at a jump